Frank Stephens (rugby): Biography

 Frank Stephens was born in Drybrook, Gloucestershire but brought up in Blackwood, Monmouthshire.
 Prior to his Wigan rugby league career he had played rugby union for Bargoed, and subsequently joined Cardiff RFC in 1923.
 During this period he also played for Captain Crawshay's Welsh XV select tours from 1922 to 1925.
 His rugby league career started when invited to sign for Wigan RFC in 1925.

 Playing career

 International honours

-Frank Stephens won a cap for Other Nationalities (RL) while at Wigan in the 20-27 defeat by England at Headingley Rugby Stadium, Leeds on Wednesday 20 March 1929, and won caps for Wales (RL) while at Wigan in the 34-8 victory over New Zealand at Taff Vale Park, Pontypridd on Saturday 4 December 1926, the 12-20 defeat by England at Central Park, Wigan on Wednesday 11 January 1928, the 15-39 defeat by England at White City Stadium, Sloper Road, Grangetown, Cardiff on Wednesday 14 November 1928, and the 10-26 defeat by Australia at Wembley Stadium, London on Saturday 18 January 1930.
+Frank Stephens won a cap for Other Nationalities (RL) while at Wigan in the 20–27 defeat by England at Headingley, Leeds on Wednesday 20 March 1929, and won caps for Wales (RL) while at Wigan in the 34–8 victory over New Zealand at Taff Vale Park, Pontypridd on Saturday 4 December 1926, the 12–20 defeat by England at Central Park, Wigan on Wednesday 11 January 1928, the 15–39 defeat by England at White City Stadium, Sloper Road, Grangetown, Cardiff on Wednesday 14 November 1928, and the 10–26 defeat by Australia at Wembley Stadium, London on Saturday 18 January 1930.